How Long Does Preserved Moss Last? And How To Keep It Fresh!

 These moss balls were also refreshed with the green food coloring.

-Moss ball are no longer faded after adding green food coloring to revive them.
+Moss spheres are no longer faded after adding green food coloring to revive them.

 I love using preserved moss in my decor.
 This book club table centerpiece is filled with balls of moss that I’ve refreshed with this technique.